Sunday, November 3, 2024

 Film 8- Beetlejuice (1988)

-What is scary- ghosts and also supernatural beings
+What is scary- ghosts and other supernatural beings

 General or non horror people content warning- it is a kids' film so basically 100% watchable.
 I will say for my fellow arachnophobes, it starts with a spider (I went straight from The Craft to this so two spiders in a row)